thirukkural2022/obedparla.com/content/posts/2020-01-04-how-to-migrate-from-wordpress-to-gatsby.md

 SEO centric Gatsby websites.
 No one wants to reinvent the wheel and GAS helps you focus on developing your site and not the boring parts.

-### How to transform Wordpress posts into Markdown
+### How to transform WordPress posts into Markdown

-After exporting all articles from Wordpress I had to transform them into Markdown.
+After exporting all articles from WordPress I had to transform them into Markdown.
 The best way to do this is with a tool, which you can find here:
-[Wordpress Export To Markdown](add my fork).
+[WordPress Export To Markdown](add my fork).
 I fined tuned it to extract all the content, categories, tags and other important information.
 It will also extract all of your post's images.

-Add the **export.xml** you got from Wordpress to the tool above and run:
+Add the **export.xml** you got from WordPress to the tool above and run:

 ```bash
  node index.js --postfolders=false --prefixdate=true